joaks1/PyMsBayes/doc/source/tutorials/background.rst

 Comparative divergence models
 =============================

-Biogeographers often seek to explain diversity on historical events.
+Biogeographers are often interested in understanding how large-scale processes affect diversification and community assembly.
-That is, using genetic data from contemporary populations, we would like to infer diversification patterns and see if they support patterns predicted by past event(s) of interest (e.g., islands fragmented by rises in sea level, changes in climate fragmenting communities into refugia, etc.).
+In order to do this, we can infer the history of diversification across co-distributed species and test for patterns predicted by historical processes of interest (e.g., changes in climate fragmenting communities).
 For example, if an event split a community of species 260,000 years ago, we might expect the divergences to be temporally clustered across multiple species co-distributed across the barrier created by the event (the ominous "black